 Weak spot: Unexciting cabin and aesthetic

-’s production years came to an end in 2022.
-Even so, the final iteration of the car is a practical choice
+After a long run as the simple and smooth European alternative to popular sedans, the Volkswagen Passat’s production years came to an end in 2022.
+Even so, the final iteration of the car is a practical choice.

 For starters, the 2022 Passat’s cavernous cabin and rear seats equal big-time comfort, especially for families.
-The interior is also stacked with standard features, including synthetic leather seats, push-button start, and Android Auto/Apple CarPlay
+The interior is also stacked with standard features, including synthetic leather seats, push-button start, and Android Auto/Apple CarPlay.

 The base four-cylinder engine is also more than adequate for an everyday driver.
 So, for anyone looking for a no-nonsense kind of vehicle—but one that still manages to feel comfy and polished—the Passat makes a great case for itself.